 Harold Pie Keller – A Modest Hero Of Iwo Jima

 Misidentified

 It took 71 years for Keller to be fully acknowledged as one of the flag raisers.
-Raising The Flag On Iwo Jima Initially, three of the men in the photograph were misidentified.
+Initially, three of the men in the photograph were misidentified.
 It wasn’t until 2016, after extensive research and analysis by historians and forensic experts, that Keller’s participation was officially confirmed.
 The delay in recognition was due to the battle’s chaotic nature, the rapid personnel turnover, and the lack of comprehensive records at the time.
 Initially, Marine hero Rene Gagnon had been misidentified as one of the men raising the flag in the famous photograph.
 Gagnon was involved in the events of that day, but further investigation revealed that he was not one of the men in the picture taken by Joe Rosenthal.

+Harold Pie Keller – A Modest Hero Of Iwo Jima